afterflood/afterflood.in/README.md

 {% hint style="success" %}
 [https://infographics.afterflood.in](https://infographics.afterflood.in/#/)
-Concise, reliable and shareable infographics for health, environmental and social awareness during the time of  rehabilitation.
+Concise, reliable and shareable infographics for health, environmental and social awareness during the time of rehabilitation after a natural disaster.
 {% endhint %}

 {% hint style="success" %}